xnslx/gsap-ecommerce-template/README.md

 # <mark>This is only for demo purposes.
 The remix is now React Router V7.
-But you can still run this project locally. </mark>
+But you can still run this project locally.(1/16/2025) </mark>

   ```bash
     git clone https://github.com/xnslx/gsap-ecommerce-template.git